Are Citrus Oils Safe in Sunlight?

 Gentle Aromatherapy Solutions for Families

 Creating a calm and nurturing home environment is especially important for moms, babies, and young children.
 Aromatherapy can beautifully support daily routines, but choosing gentle, non-phototoxic oils is key to avoiding irritation or unwanted reactions.
-This is particularly true with citrus oils—while their bright, uplifting aromas are beloved, some varieties carry a phototoxic risk when applied before sun exposure.
+This is particularly true with citrus oils — while their bright, uplifting aromas are beloved, some varieties carry a phototoxic risk when applied before sun exposure.

-By prioritizing safe practices such as diffusion, selecting gentle oils, and using convenient wellness kits, families can enjoy the benefits of aromatherapy with confidence.
+By prioritising safe practices such as diffusion, selecting gentle oils, and using convenient wellness kits, families can enjoy the benefits of aromatherapy with confidence.
 These mindful choices not only enhance relaxation and emotional balance but also create shared moments of peace at home.

-Here are the essential safe practices every mom should start with when introducing essential oils into family
+Here are the essential safe practices every mom should start with when introducing essential oils into family life:

-- Bundle Convenience: Ready-made essential oil kits save time and remove guesswork.
+• Bundle Convenience: Ready-made essential oil kits save time and remove guesswork.
 An easy way for busy moms to enjoy calm every day.

 Real-Life Warning & How Scentreat Supports Safe Aromatherapy